spinnaker/spinnaker.io/content/en/docs/v1.19/guides/operator/hiding-stages.md

 ---
-layout: single
 title: "Hiding Stages"
-sidebar:
-  nav: guides
+linkTitle: "Hiding Stages"
+weight: 2
+description:
 ---

 If you're using Spinnaker 1.20 or later, stages that are not provider-specific will be